encircle360-oss/straightmail/README.md

 ### Good to know
 Straightmail internally uses the [freemarker](https://freemarker.apache.org/) template engine which has the advantages that it's easy to copy and paste email html templates.
 This is really useful if you for example use email templates bought on themeforest.
 Since these templates can get updates you don't have to check each html dom element while importing a template update.
 Mostly you only have to focus on your content model variables and you're able to just copy the html from the update.

+Templates will be used for body and subject, too.
+So you can use i18n features also in your subject.

 So you have the [full feature support](https://freemarker.apache.org/docs/ref.html) of freemarker in your templates and also activated i18n support so that you can also put your resource bundles with messages.properties into your image and switch the locale for each email you're sending.